-- · Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff. - · Given a safeguarding leaflet to read or directed to a poster informing them of how to report a concern. - · Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - · Given access to pupils restricted to the purpose of their visit. - 4.6.
-All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
-Updates must be cascaded to all staff throughout the year, at a minimum of once a year. - 4.7.
+- Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff. - Given a safeguarding leaflet to read or directed to a poster informing them of how to report a concern. - o Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - o Given access to pupils restricted to the purpose of their visit. - 4.6.
+All staff receive safeguarding and child protection (including online safety) training and updates (for example, via email, e-bulletins, and staff meetings), as required.
+DSL/DDSL organises/delivers training regularly to continue to provide staff with relevant skills and knowledge to safeguard children effectively. - 4.7.
 All parents/carers must be made aware of the school's responsibilities regarding child protection procedures through this policy.